yehia67/documentation/iota-sbc/0.1/how-to-guides/setup-fullnode.md

 ## Copy the files to your device

-GROUP_NAME: You can create a special group for ciri.
-So every user in this group is able to run ciri.
+GROUP_NAME: You can create a special group for cIRI.
+So every user in this group is able to run cIRI.
 You can also just set it to your user.

 ### SCP & IPv6